Asatillo/Asatillo/README.md

 <h2 align="left">Hi 👋!
-My name is Asat and I'm a software developer from Samarkand.<br>Currently in Budapest, Hungary.</h2>
+It is Asat and I'm a software developer from Samarkand.<br>Currently in Budapest, Hungary.</h2>

 ###